revisit-studies/study/public/Upset-Alttext-User-Survey/assets/training1.md

 # Training

+Next, we will review three different "modes" on how data will be presented – either with just a visualization; with just a text description; or with both at the same time.

+## Visualization–Only

-This is one of the visualization contents that we call "Visualization Only".
-In the sidebar, you can see some of the demo questionnaires for this type of contents.
+Here you see an example for "Visualization Only".
+In the sidebar, you can see some sample questions.
+Try to answer them.
+If you are unsure, click "Check Answer" to get help.

 <!DOCTYPE html>
 <html>